Lake District Half-Day Tour - Photo 1, Lake District Half-Day Tour

 Lake District Half-Day Tour

-At 2 pm, we'll meet at Windermere train station and board a minibus to explore the north of the Lake District National Park, the largest in the UK.
+At 2 pm, we'll meet at Windermere train station and board a minibus to explore the north of the Lake District National Park.

-The first stop will be at Kirkstone Inn, the highest inhabited building in the park, offering views of Lake Windermere and Ambleside.
-We will then descend into the valley of the River Rothay to visit Brothers Water Lake and the towns of Patterdale and Glenridding.
-Following this, we will head to Ullswater Lake, the second largest spring in the Lake District, discussing its connection to poet William Wordsworth.
+Next, we will descend into the valley of the River Rothay to see Brothers Water Lake and the towns of Patterdale and Glenridding.
+We will then visit the second largest spring, Ullswater Lake, and discuss its connection to poet William Wordsworth.

 Included